-If the setup is completed and the dialog is closed, it takes up to 30 seconds until TPanel connects to the controller.
-If this is done, the previous surface (the green one) reappears.
-Open TPDesign4 and load your surface to TPanel as you would do for a real panel.
+After the restart the previous surface (the green one) reappears.
+Open TPDesign4 and upload your surface to TPanel as you would do for a real panel.
 The transfer display occurs and shows the progress.
 At the moment the transfer finished, it takes up to 30 seconds until the new interface appears.
 Now you can use TPanel the same way as a real panel.